 You are not required to complete any pre-course work, though you must have a current emergency first aid qualification and provide evidence of having, within the last three years, completed safeguarding and protecting children training, preferably in a sports context.

-If you will be coaching riders under the age of 18 years or vulnerable adults, you will require a Disclosure and Barring Service enhanced check.
-You can submit your completed form on day one of your course.
+If you will be coaching riders under the age of 18 years or vulnerable adults, you may require a Disclosure and Barring Service enhanced check.

 You will be assessed via the following tasks: